sjconst/banking/README.md

 - Bootstrap and React-Bootstrap
 - Sequelize (mySQL)
 - Node.js and Express
-- Passport + jsonwebtoken for authentication and validator for input validation (to be implemented)
+- User authentication and validation

 ## Getting Started